 “Row, row, row your boat, gently down the __________.”

 “The wheels on the bus go ______.”

 Repetition of the same songs is great for children.
-Hearing songs over and over again helps new words and concepts stick - so be sure to sing songs frequently and repeatedly!
-By practicing the songs in this article, you'll be sharing some quality bonding time with your child, teaching them valuable language skills, and having so much fun you won't want to stop!
+Hearing songs over and over again helps new words and concepts stick, so be sure to sing the same songs often.
+By practicing the songs in this article, you'll be sharing some quality bonding time with your child, teaching them valuable language skills, and having fun while you're at it!